fogbow/fogbowcloud.org/content/pages/fogbow-cli.md

 Fogbow CLI
 ==========

 The fogbow CLI is a command line interface for the fogbow manager.
 It makes it easier for fogbow users to create HTTP requests and invoke them through the manager's REST API.
-Through the fogbow CLI, users are able to get information about federation members quota; create, retrive and delete compute, network, storage and attachment; retrive images;
+Through the fogbow CLI, users are able to get information about federation members, quota and images; create, retrive and delete compute, network, storage and attachment.

-##Installation
+## Installation
-Follow these steps, <a  href="/install-configure-fogbow-cli" target="_blank">Instalation and configuration Fogbow cli</a> .
+Follow these steps, <a  href="https://github.com/fogbow/fogbowcloud.org/blob/new-cli-documentation/content/pages/install-configure-fogbow-cli.md" target="_blank">Instalation and configuration Fogbow cli</a> .

 ## Token operations (```token```)